couchbaselabs/hands_on_n1ql_v4/content/slide-106.md

-# Part 5 : Arrays : UNNEST
+# Part 5 : Deep dive into Data modeling: Exploiting Arrays and Objects

+## Arrays : UNNEST

 UNNEST : If a document or object contains an array, UNNEST performs a join of the nested array with its parent document.
 Each resulting joined object becomes an input to the query.
 UNNEST, JOINs can be chained.